syncfusion-content/typescript-docs/TypeScript/Schedule/working-with-appointments.md

 * [templateId](/api/js/ejschedule#members:blockoutsettings-templateid) â€“ It applies the template design to block the intervals.
 * [dataSource](/api/js/ejschedule#members:blockoutsettings-datasource) â€“ Binds the block intervals dataSource collection.
 This property should be assigned either with the JSON data array collection or instance of [ej.DataManger](/js/datamanager/overview).

-The below blockout fields holds the appropriate column names from the dataSource -
+The below `blockoutSettings` fields holds the appropriate column names from the dataSource -

 <table>
     <tr>